Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement: Conclusion

 We have studied the effect of pinholes on HV-return measurements in ITk strip modules.
 Pinholes have been observed via such measurements during module and stave production across several institutions and in both barrel and endcap modules.
 It was determined that pinholes introduce a DC connection between front-end chips and the HV-return, which increases or decreases currents measured by front-end electronics depending on whether the front-end is powered.
 Thus, thorough understanding of pinhole effects of HV-return measurements is necessary to interpret IV scan results.

 Sudden changes in the offset during an IV scan are a frequent, but not guaranteed, indicator of the presence of pinholes.
 In some cases, it is possible to locate the ABC chip connected to strips with pinholes by varying the ABC input voltage and measuring subsequent changes in AMAC ADC counts.
 This method is especially effective when sensor damage is localized but may fail if the pinholes are widely distributed among multiple chips.
 The most precise determination of pinhole locations is by increasing sensor current either by exposure to light or, ultimately, irradiation and looking for a decrease in ABC channel gain.
+These tests are proposed as additional diagnostics for modules and staves whose results are not fully understood.
 The identification and location of pinholes can provide valuable insight into sensor damage that occurs during Strip detector production.
 For example, we have shown pinholes can point to wirebonding damage and indicate the formation of a crack in the sensor.

 Pinholes naturally occur very rarely in the sensors.
 The previous study \cite{Affolder_2021} dealt with several channels simulated with wirebonding shorts.
 In this work we diagnosed pinholes that can occur due to wirebonding process issues with significantly expanded statistics on several modules, including their intentional reproduction at different bonding conditions.
 Notably, the same qualitative gain deterioration with the strip current was seen.
 However, the onset of the gain reduction varies significantly and occurs at lower currents than anticipated.
 The gain behavior was not correlated with bonding force or other studied parameters.
 This inconsistency is attributed to differences between pinholes simulated by wirebonding shorts and pinholes created through damage and is addressed in the module wirebonding procedure.